 Here, in the result, you can see, the MySQL 8 is already installed in my system.

-For creating the MySQL user, firstly, you have to connect to the MySQL using below command.
+For how to create user in Mysql, firstly, you have to connect to the MySQL using below command.

 sudo mysql -u root -p